Use cases

 • How much context or information is lost when tickets are handed over between agents?

 If most of your tickets are simple, routine questions, a lightweight tool like Minimal AI might still handle them.
-But if your support depends on live order data, customer-specific actions, or more complex workflows, you’ll likely need a more capable solution to reduce repetitive work and keep your team running efficiently.
+But if your support depends on live order data, customer-specific actions, or more complex workflows, you will likely need a more capable solution to reduce repetitive work and keep your team running efficiently.

-Engaige: The best Minimal AI alternative for automating e-commerce support
+Engaige: the best Minimal AI alternative for automating eCommerce support

-Our AI agent handles repetitive tickets efficiently while keeping you in full control of tone of voice, business logic and escalation rules.
+The AI agent handles repetitive tickets efficiently while keeping you in full control of tone of voice, business logic and escalation rules.
 It can manage order status checks, refunds, and shipping updates with live data, and even suggest relevant products during interactions, helping your team drive more sales while freeing agents to focus on trickier cases like custom requests, exchanges, or more complex returns.

-For e-commerce teams that view great customer service as part of growing their business, Engaige goes further than Minimal AI, taking on more tasks without losing accuracy or control, and even creating opportunities to increase sales.
+For eCommerce teams that view great customer service as part of growing their business, Engaige goes further than Minimal AI, taking on more tasks without losing accuracy or control, and even creating opportunities to increase sales.

 FAQs about Minimal AI alternatives